Senior Lecturer, Technology and Operations Management / Innovation and Entrepreneurship

 Wang, M. H., & Johnson, M. R. (1995).
 Planning product disassembly for material recovery opportunities.
 International Journal of Production Research, 33(11), 3119-3142. http://doi.org/10.1080/00207549508904864

 books chapters and monographs

 Johnson, M. R., & Wang, M. (2001).
 The economics of disassembly for material recovery opportunities.
-In Hundal, M. S. (Eds.), Mechanical life cycle handbook: Good environmental design and manufacturing.
-Boca Raton, Florida, United States: CRC Press.
+In Hundal, M. S. (Ed.), Mechanical life cycle handbook: Good environmental design and manufacturing.
+CRC Press.